jamf/Replicator/README.md

 * Tweaked icon download routine.

 **v5.2.7**<br>
-* Changes on icon migration, where they're cached and check for a successful upload, retry if it failed.
+* Changes on icon replication, where they're cached and check for a successful upload, retry if it failed.
 * Resolved issue where query would hang when looking to delete policies (and there were none) and saving xml was enabled.

 **v5.2.5**<br>